-The Athens City Schools ensure that all children residing in the jurisdiction of the local education agency, birth to twenty-one, regardless of the severity of their disability, and who need special education and related services are identified, located, and evaluated.
-Child Find also applies to children with disabilities who attend private schools, including children attending religious schools, within the Athens City Schools jurisdiction, highly mobile children with disabilities (e.g. migrant children), and homeless children, or children who are wards of the State and children who are suspected of having a disability and are in need of special education even though they have not failed, been retained in a course or grade or are advancing from grade to grade.
+The Athens City Schools ensure that all children residing in the jurisdiction of the local education agency, birth to twenty-one, regardless of the severity of their exceptionality, and who need exceptional education and related services are identified, located, and evaluated.
+Child Find also applies to children with exceptionalities who attend private schools, including children attending religious schools within the Athens City Schools jurisdiction, highly mobile children with exceptionalities (e.g. migrant children), and homeless children, or children who are wards of the state and children who are suspected of having an exceptionality and are in need of exceptional education services even though they have not failed, been retained in a course/grade, or are advancing from grade to grade.

-If you know of a child who may be in need of exceptional education services or would like to receive additional information regarding services for students with disabilities contact the Exceptional Services Department at 256-233-6600.
+If you know of a child who may be in need of special education services or would like to receive additional information regarding services for students with disabilities contact the Office of Exceptional Education by phone at 256-233-6600.

 Section 504 of the Rehabilitation Act of 1973 (Section 504) is a civil rights statute that prohibits discrimination/harassment on the basis of a disability in any program or activity receiving federal financial assistance.
-Section 504 provides "No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance" For questions regarding Athens City 504 procedures, contact the Exceptional Services Department at 256-233-6600.
+Section 504 provides: "No otherwise qualified individual with a disability in the United States . . . shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance."
+For questions regarding Athens City 504 procedures, contact the Office of Exceptional Education at 256-233-6600.